 As an accident victim, you can file a claim for damages against an intoxicated driver even if you do not have the required insurance coverage.
 This exception also applies when drivers illegally leave the scene of an accident – if the police identify the hit-and-run driver.

 Some Drivers from Out of State

 While rare, some states do not require drivers to have liability auto insurance coverage.
 As such, if an uninsured driver is from one of these states and gets hit by another motorist in Louisiana, the no pay, no play law will not apply.

 The law also does not apply when the claimant was a passenger in the crash, unless they owned the uninsured car.

 For a free legal consultation, call 800-537-8185

-It is the driver’s responsibility to make sure his or her liability insurance meets the state’s minimum standards.
-If so, he or she can bring a claim against a negligent driver in the event of a crash – even without full insurance coverage.
+It is the driver’s responsibility to make sure their liability insurance meets the state’s minimum standards.
+If so, they can bring a claim against a negligent driver when a crash occurs and potentially recover compensation for their injuries, property damages, and more.

 to find a Morris Bart office near you.